Dutch West India Company: Organization

 Unlike the VOC, the GWC had no right to deploy military troops.
 When the Twelve Years' Truce in 1621 was over, the Republic had a free hand to re-wage war with Spain.
 A Groot Desseyn ("grand design") was devised to seize the Portuguese colonies in Africa and the Americas, so as to dominate the sugar and slave trade.
 When this plan failed, privateering became one of the major goals within the GWC.
 The arming of merchant ships with guns and soldiers to defend themselves against Spanish ships was of great importance.
 On almost all ships in 1623, 40 to 50 soldiers were stationed, possibly to assist in the hijacking of enemy ships.
-It is unclear whether the first expedition was the expedition by Jacques l'Hermite to the coast of Chile, Peru and Bolivia, set up by Stadtholder Maurice with the support of the States General and the VOC.
+It is unclear whether the first expedition was the expedition by Jacques l'Hermite to the coast of Chile and Peru, set up by Stadtholder Maurice with the support of the States General and the VOC.

 The company was initially a dismal failure, in terms of its expensive early projects, and its directors shifted emphasis from conquest of territory to pursue plunder of shipping.
 The most spectacular success for the GWC was Piet Heyn's seizure of the Spanish silver fleet, which carried silver from Spanish colonies to Spain.
 He had also seized a consignment of sugar from Brazil and a galleon from Honduras with cacao, indigo, and other valuable goods.
 Privateering was its most profitable activity in the late 1620s.
 Despite Heyn's success at plunder, the company's directors realized that it was not a basis to build long-term profit, leading them to renew their attempts to seize Iberian territory in the Americas.
 They decided their target was Brazil.